-Based on remote PIT tagging, an estimated total of 10,705 (95%CL=8,342 to 13,068) juvenile steelhead outmigrated from defined sample areas.
-The number of outmigrants in 2019 was the lowest since PIT tag detections were used to estimate outmigration began in 2014 (Table 4).
-Production from outside the sampling area, including the mainstem Okanogan River, Similkameen River, or British Columbia was not factored into those estimates; therefore the sum is not a population-wide estimate.
-Preliminary data based on PIT tag detections suggest that juvenile O. mykiss utilize the mainstem Okanogan River seasonally in the fall, winter, and spring.
-Additional details are presented in Appendix B.
+Based on remote PIT tagging, an estimated total of $10,223 \pm 1,639$ (95% CI) juvenile steelhead outmigrated from nine defined sample areas (Table 4).
+Each of these sampled tributaries is estimated to have produced fewer outmigrants in 2022 than the previous year.
+This resulted in the second fewest total estimated outmigrants since current sampling practices began in 2013.
+Notably the lower section of Omak Creek, which typically ranks as the second leading contributor in the subbasin, produced 56 ± 36 outmigrants.
+Salmon Creek's estimated production of 8,882 ± 1,148 continues to be the leading contributor to the outmigrant population from the Okanogan subbasin, accounting for 87% of all estimated production of all sampled tributaries from fall 2021 through spring 2022, by far the highest proportion on record.
+Production from outside the sampling areas, including the mainstem Okanogan River or Similkameen River was not factored into those estimates; therefore, the sum is not a subbasinwide estimate.
+Preliminary data based on PIT tag detections suggest that juvenile O. mykiss utilize the mainstem Okanogan River seasonally in the fall, winter and spring.
+Additional details are presented in Appendix B, including discussion about lower Omak Creek production in 2022.